 You have to return to the cravings time and time again.
 Each time you overcome a bout of craving it becomes less intense and less frequent, if you don’t feed that craving and do not give in to the craving.
 Moreover, the mindfulness technique of urge surfing improves.

-Purpose: To experience food craving anew and to let them pass.
+Purpose: To experience food craving anew and to let it pass.

 - Be clear that food craving will pass by itself.

-- Food cravings urges are like ocean waves, which flow in and then subside.
+- Food craving urges are like ocean waves, which flow in and then subside.

 - Practise mindfulness often and notice when food craving impulses or urges appear.
 Then you will be equipped to ride these waves without succumbing to them by applying mindfulness.

 - Be aware of the breath.
 Breathe in and out.
 Do not try to change the breath

 - Become aware of your thoughts